January 2015 North American blizzard: Impact

+Northeastern United States

 Mid-Atlantic states

 FlightAware reported that 1,200 flights were expected to be cancelled on January 26.
 Delta pre-emptively cancelled 600 flights; furthermore, a dozen flights from London Heathrow to New York, Philadelphia and Boston were cancelled on the same date.

 At least two deaths related to the nor'easter occurred on Long Island, New York.
 Sean Urda, a 17-year-old student from John Glenn High School, was killed when he struck a light pole while snow tubing with two other people in Huntington.
 An 83-year-old man with dementia was found dead in his backyard in Bay Shore.

 The National Basketball Association postponed two games scheduled to take place on January 26, both in New York City.
 The game between the Portland Trail Blazers and the Brooklyn Nets was rescheduled for April 6, while the game between the Sacramento Kings and the Manhattan-based New York Knicks was rescheduled for March 3.

 Snow from the storm fell as far south as parts of North Carolina, southern Virginia, Washington, D.C., and the Washington, D.C. metropolitan area, where trace amounts were reported beginning on January 26.
 Schools in some Virginia counties were closed due to the weather.

 New England

+Massachusetts and Rhode Island

 A record-breaking 22.1 inches of snow fell in Boston on January 27.

 WWE had events scheduled to take place in Hartford, Connecticut, and in Boston, Massachusetts, but had to cancel them, instead choosing to air Royal Rumble highlights.

 Significant flooding was reported in Scituate, Massachusetts, where National Guardsmen were sent to rescue people from the high waters and power was cut to some areas of the town to prevent fires from breaking out.
 Elsewhere in the state, eighty feet of seawall in Marshfield was washed away by the storm, and a number of houses in the town were condemned.
 "Virtually all" utility customers lost power on the island of Nantucket and in Provincetown on Cape Cod during the storm.

 A replica of the USS Providence, maintained by the Providence Maritime Heritage Foundation and designated in 1992 as the flagship and tall ship ambassador of the state of Rhode Island, was toppled and severely damaged by high winds during the storm while in drydock for the winter.